Wairarapa Line: Signalling

 Prior to the Trentham–Upper Hutt–Featherston section being transferred to Train Control in February 2007, this was the last section with CTC controlled by a signalman.
 Part-time signal boxes remained at Petone (weekday peak and inter-peak) and at Taitā (weekday peak) until December 2013 and July 2014 respectively, when signalling was switched to Train Control in central Wellington.

 Masterton is a unique signalling arrangement with Track Warrant Control ending at 'TWC Ends' boards north of the two-position home signal, which allows shunting movements to be carried out without the need for a Track Warrant.
 Along with Horotiu (on the NIMT between Te Rapa and Ngāruawāhia) Masterton still has Woods Points Keys.
 The Horotiu ones are not in regular use.

 Heritage

-Seven railway preservation organisations are based on or close by the Wairarapa Line.
+Eight railway preservation organisations are based on or close by the Wairarapa Line.

 New Zealand Railway and Locomotive Society

-NZRLS has a workshop based at the northern end of the Silver Stream Railway where members restoring two Wellington and Manawatu Railway Company carriages.
+NZRLS has a workshop based at the northern end of the Silver Stream Railway where members restoring three Wellington and Manawatu Railway Company carriages.
 It also has an archives building beside Ava railway station in Lower Hutt.